strvcom/terraform-aws-fargate/README.md

 - [x] Automatically deploy Docker containers when pushed to ECR
 - [x] Send container logs to CloudWatch
 - [x] Basic health information in CloudWatch Logs/Metrics
+- [x] Optional NAT Gateway
+- [ ] Optional Application Load Balancer
 - [ ] Auto Scaling group
-- [ ] Development mode - No NAT Gateway, no Load Balancer
 - [ ] External Docker image deployment - No ECR registry for that service
 - [ ] Predefined alarms about container status
 - [ ] Predefined Docker images to simplify some aspects of deployment/runtime (ie. the image will be able to collect Node.js runtime metrics etc.)